sharetribe/flex-docs/src/docs/concepts-api-sdk/rate-limiting/index.md

 limiting to use, you need to make sure your SDK is updated to at least this version.

-To handle the general rate limits in dev and test environments, you can pass configurations for query and command rate limiters.
+To handle the general rate limits in Dev and Test environments, you can pass configurations for query and command rate limiters.
 You can see the details of passing those configurations in our
 [SDK documentation](https://sharetribe.github.io/flex-integration-sdk-js/rate-limits.html).